rwaldron/tc39-notes/es8/2017-03/mar-21.md

 ## 6. Addendum to test262 item

-LBR: people asked me to mention.
+LBR: People asked me to mention.
 We are using an integrated test generation tool.
 That's why we have so many lines of code.
 It has documentation on test262.
 I would be very happy to show this test generation tool to anyone who is interested.
 The automated deployment I mentioned earlier uses this tool to confirm that tests are properly generated.

 ## 10.i.c RegExp Unicode Property Escapes for Stage 3

-DE: there's a link from the agenda.
+DE: There's a link from the agenda.
 These have barely changed.
 [DE talks through the slides].
 The thing that has been narrowed down recently, is that the list of properties that are supported is explicitly enumerated.
 Previously implementations could expose anything they wanted, which would lead to needless differences between platforms.
 It is implemented in V8 behind a flag.
 I asked for reviewers last meeting.
 The potential reviewers were Waldemar, James Gibbons, and someone from MS.

-YK: are the new properties...???
+YK: Are the new properties...???

-DE: the preference was to be restrictive with the number of name/value properties but to include every possible random binary property.
+DE: The preference was to be restrictive with the number of name/value properties but to include every possible random binary property.
 We could revisit that.

-YK: does this mean that the committee needs to routinely review the list of properties and approve them one at a time.
+YK: Does this mean that the committee needs to routinely review the list of properties and approve them one at a time.

 DE: I think that should be done in some place.
 I think the browser should be ??? about where property support is.
 If it's a bad idea to support a property, then we run the risk of browsers supporting bad things.